Visas and Work Permits — 4 min

 Schedule regular reviews with employees and contractors to affirm the employment agreement.

 Extend statutory benefits to all workers correctly according to their classification.

 When the stakes are high, it can be stressful to navigate new legislation.
 But it helps to have a partner fully versed in existing and emerging law to help you.
 At Remote, we have teams of experts in the Netherlands who closely follow emerging laws and guidelines.

-Using an employer of record like Remote is one of the easiest ways to pay and manage contractors and employees in the Netherlands and around the world.
+Using a global hr platform like Remote is one of the easiest ways to pay and manage contractors in the Netherlands and around the world.
 We can help you employ and pay your international workers legally, easily, and quickly.
 We can also help you with employee relocation, so an employee moving to a new country can continue to work for your business without interruption.

 Successful employment relationships aren’t just about compliance and the letter of the law.
 To create an environment where remote contractors feel engaged and valued requires deliberate thought and effort.
 Work on fostering relationships, improving inclusion, and removing barriers.